Pacific Dawn accidents and incidents

 |20 June 2016||Crew / Passenger Deaths|

 On June 20, 2016, an 11-year-old male passenger (of Australian origin) was reported in critical condition after a shore excursion accident.
-The boy was injured in a head-on bus crash in Port Villa (Vanuatu).
+The boy was injured in a head-on bus crash in Port Vila (Vanuatu).
 Another 10 (out of 12) Australian cruise ship tourists were also seriously injured during the collision.
 All injured passengers were airlifted to Brisbane (Australia) and Noumea (New Caledonia) to receive urgent medical treatment.
-The bush crash killed 2 locals (Ni-Vanuatu people).
+The bus crash killed 2 locals (Ni-Vanuatu people).

 Due to the incident, the ship missed its next call port Mystery Island in order to arrive as scheduled back in Brisbane.
 The ship was on 11-day South Pacific Islands cruise (itinerary June 14-25) from homeport Brisbane to Champagne Bay, Pentecost Island, Vila, Mystery Island (skipped), Isle of Pines.

 On April 10, 2010, while on the river, approaching Brisbane’s Gateway Bridge, the vessel lost all power (propulsion).
 The assisting pilot and 2 tugboats brought it to a full stop within just 230 ft (70 m) of the newly built 6-lane bridge (2nd structure).
 Then the ship was towed back to Portside Wharf.
 The investigation determined the power failure was due to a blown fuse caused by a saltwater leak.